compomics/DeepLC/README.md

 has never seen a phosphor atom before, the accuracy of the prediction is going to be low.

+**__Q: Installation fails.
+Why?__**

+Please make sure to install DeepLC in a path that does not contain spaces.
+Run the latest LTS version of Ubuntu or Windows 10.
+Make sure you have enough disk space available, surprisingly TensorFlow needs quite a bit of disk space.
+If you are still not able to install DeepLC, please feel free to contact us:

+Robbin.Bouwmeester@ugent.be and Ralf.Gabriels@ugent.be

+**__Q: I have a special usecase that is not supported.
+Can you help?__**

+Ofcourse, please feel free to contact us:

+Robbin.Bouwmeester@ugent.be and Ralf.Gabriels@ugent.be

+**__Q: DeepLC runs out of memory.
+What can I do?__**

+You can try to reduce the batch size.
+DeepLC should be able to run if the batch size is low enough, even on machines with only 4 GB of RAM.

 **__Q: I have a graphics card, but DeepLC is not using the GPU.
 Why?__**

 For now DeepLC defaults to the CPU instead of the GPU.
 Clearly, because you want